Relief from Joint and Several Liability § 6015

 The IRS is required to inform the spouse (or former spouse) if taxpayer requests innocent spouse relief or separation of liability and to allow the spouse (or former spouse) to participate in the determination of the amount of relief from liability.
-You should inform your client that the IRS will attempt to contact his or her former spouse and advise him or her of the request for relief.
+You should inform your client that the IRS will attempt to contact her former spouse and advise him of the request for relief.
 To protect victims of domestic abuse, the IRS has adopted several measures.
 You should consult the IRS web site in this situation and write on the top of Form 8857 “Potential Domestic Abuse Case.”

 Tax Court Review of Request

 The client can challenge joint and several liability in the Tax Court in two ways.
 First, within 90 days after the IRS mails the taxpayer a negative final determination notice indicating that the IRS denied relief from joint and several liability, the client may petition the U.S. Tax Court to review the denial.
 This is a statutory period of time that may not be extended.
 If taxpayer does not file a petition, or files it late, the Tax Court cannot review the request for relief.

 An appeal of an IRS denial of spousal relief may be conducted under the small tax case procedures only if the amount of relief sought, including accrued but unassessed interest and penalties, does not exceed $50,000 on the date the petition is filed.
-Otherwise, the petition for review of the IRS’ denial of relief must be filed under the regular procedure.
+Otherwise, the petition for review of the IRS’ denial of relief must be filed under the regular U.S. Tax Court procedure.